 Students will experience a similar class style to what they have here at Loyola.
 However, students must be prepared for a more independent semester.
 Classes are more or less the same number of students that they have at Loyola (small seminar style classes) but more often than not, the grades consist of a midterm and final only.

-The academic program for the Fall semester and the Spring semester greatly differ and the requirements are for each semester vary.
+The academic program for the fall semester and the spring semester greatly differ and the requirements vary for each semester.
 For both semesters, students must have a minimum CQPA of 2.75 and must maintain that CQPA while abroad.

-All credits and grades transfer back to Loyola and they affect your GPA and they appear on your Loyola transcript.
-Our office normally does not receive the fall semester transcripts from Alcala until March or April of the semester that students have returned to campus.
+All credits and grades transfer back to Loyola, they affect your GPA, and they appear on your Loyola transcript.
+Our office normally does not receive the fall semester transcripts from Alcala until March or April of the following semester (when students have returned to campus).
 This should be kept in mind when applying for summer internships and scholarships.